Zagier-Hoffman's conjectures in positive characteristic: Weak and strong Brown's theorems for ACMPL's

-We denote by $\mathcal{AL}$ the $K$-vector space generated by the ACMPL's and by $\mathcal{AL}_w$ the $K$-vector space generated by the ACMPL's of weight $w$.
-It follows from Proposition~\ref{polysums} that $\mathcal{AL}$ is a $K$-algebra under the multiplication of $K_{\infty}$.
+We denote by $\mathcal{AL}$ (resp. $\mathcal{L}$) the $K$-vector space generated by the ACMPL's (resp. by the CMPL's) and by $\mathcal{AL}_w$ (resp. $\mathcal{L}_w$) the $K$-vector space generated by the ACMPL's of weight $w$ (resp. by the CMPL's of weight $w$).
+It follows from Proposition~\ref{polysums} that $\mathcal{AL}$ is a $K$-algebra.
+By considering only arrays with trivial characters, Proposition~\ref{polysums} implies that $\mathcal{L}$ is also a $K$-algebra.